Shida18719/heritage-housing-issue/README.md

 **Epics and User Stories for ML Business case**

-We will split these epics and user stiories using the CRISP-DM(CRoss Industry Standard Process for Data Mining)
+We will split these epics and user stories using the CRISP-DM(CRoss Industry Standard Process for Data Mining)

-**1. Understand Business Requiremnt**
+**1. Understand Business Requirements**

 | User Story                                                                                                                                              | Features                                                                                                                                         |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------ | :----------------------------------------------------------------------------------------------------------------------------------------------- |